 Rural villages in Korea face numerous challenges due to opening of agricultural market and aging of rural population; the company has started to support such villages with its sisterhood program since 2004 with Baekgok-myeon, Jincheon-gun, Chungbuk, and has carried out various programs, including volunteer program for the busy season, farmers’ market, renovation of outdated facilities, support for low-income households and donation of daily necessities for seniors living alone.
 The company plans to expand its programs and further strengthen ties with local residents so that the sisterhood program can provide more practical help for such rural villages.

-There are 17 volunteer teams from Divisions and Teams at Trading & Investment Group of Samsung C&T; the teams participate in volunteer activities for child heads of family, seniors living alone, the disabled and recipients of Basic Livelihood Security.
+There are 12 volunteer teams from Divisions and Teams at Trading & Investment Group of Samsung C&T; the teams participate in volunteer activities for child heads of family, seniors living alone, the disabled and recipients of Basic Livelihood Security.
 Teams regularly visit to spend time with them or help them, including giving massages, donating food and daily necessities, and protecting local environment by removing foreign plants.
-In addition, annual “Love Your Neighbor Bazaar” is held at the end of the year to sell goods donated by employees and souvenirs made by clubs in the company; proceeds go to support low-income households.
+In addition, annual “Love Your Neighbor Bazaar” is held at the end of the year and proceeds go to support low-income households.